Skitttz/Skitttz/README.md

 - 🎓 I graduated in computer science at the  [@Tiradentes University](https://www.unit.br/en/undergraduate)
 - 🌱 I'm currently learning JavaScript,TypeScript and ReactJS.

+#### Feel free to connect with me or explore some of my projects.
+I'm always open to collaboration and new opportunities!

 #### How can you find me:

 <a href="https://www.linkedin.com/in/carlos-vinicius-6a2874234/ " target="_blank" rel="noopener noreferrer">  <img align="center" alt="html5" src="https://img.shields.io/badge/LinkedIn-0077B5?style=for-the-badge&logo=linkedin&logoColor=white"/></a>